akc3n/akc3n.page/content/posts/banking-app-issues.md

 - their freshly installed banking app aborting at launch
 - a previously functional banking app suddenly stopped working

+> Update: Please see https://discuss.grapheneos.org/d/8330-app-compatibility-with-grapheneos for a more up to date list of possible workaround solutions.

 ## Introduction

 Numerous users encountering such circumstances may find it frustrating and challenging at times.
 However, for most cases, the common solutions provided below may help resolve *some* of these banking app's compatibility issues.